taytestokes/after-thoughts/data/blog/token-authentication-with-guardian.md

 end
 ```

-As you can see, we created a private function in our module to handle hasing the user password and then we use it as the last step in the changeset to update the password_hash field before saving the changeset to the database and now our password is securely being stored.
+As you can see, we created a private function in our module to handle hashing the user password and then we use it as the last step in the changeset to update the password_hash field before saving the changeset to the database and now our password is securely being stored.

 Our next step is to create the context module.
 This module will be used as the api to interact with our user resources.

-//TODO: Clean up this module after post is done

 ```
 ## lib/auth_example/users.ex